sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 - Look at the _Event-hub-compatible Endpoint_, and write down this part: sb://**thispart**.servicebus.windows.net/ we will call this one the _IoTHub EventHub-compatible namespace_

 ## 2.6 Create a Storage Account for Table Storage

 Now we will create a service to store our data in the cloud.

 - Log on to the [Microsoft Azure Portal](https://portal.azure.com/)
 - In the menu, click **New** and select **Data + Storage** then **Storage Account**
 - Choose **Classic** for the deployment model and click on **Create**
-- Enter the name of your choice (We chose `featherstorage`) for the account name, `Standard-RAGRS` for the type, choose your subscription, select the resource group you created earlier, then click on **Create**
+- Enter the name of your choice (We chose `featherstorage`) for the account name.
+- Select the Replication `Standard-RAGRS` for the type.
+- Choose your subscription.
+- Select the resource group you created earlier, in the item 2.4.
+- Then click on **Create**
 - Once the account is created, find it in the **resources blade** or click on the **pinned tile**, go to **Settings**, **Keys**, and write down the _primary connection string_.

+### 2.6.1 Create a Table to store the temperature

+You will need a table to store the temperature.
+You can do it using Visual Studios or the [Microsoft Azure Storage Explorer](http://storageexplorer.com/).

+- Using VS or Azure Storage Explorer, connect to your subscription.
+- Find the Storage Account that you've just created (We chose `featherstorage`).
+Click on it to expand.
+- Right click on **Table** then **Create Table**.
+- Choose your table name (We chose `TemperatureRecords`).

 ## 2.7 Create a Stream Analytics job to Save IoT Data in Table Storage and Raise Alerts
 Stream Analytics is an Azure IoT service that streams and analyzes data in the cloud.
 We'll use it to process data coming from your device.